meditationstuff/protocol_1/index.md

 * Fruzzetti, Alan.
 The high-conflict couple: A dialectical behavior therapy guide to finding peace, intimacy, and validation.
 New Harbinger Publications, 2006.
 * Bāhiya Sutta \[cf. luminosity e.g. see page 6 of https://www.themindingcentre.org/dharmafarer/wp-content/uploads/2010/02/33.7-Arahatta-Bahiya-S-u1.10-piya.pdf Last accessed: 2024-03-28]
 * https://en.wikipedia.org/wiki/The_old_man_lost_his_horse \[Last accessed: 2024-04-02]
+	* Related: "You never know what worse luck your bad luck has saved you from." --- Cormac McCarthy
 * https://en.wikipedia.org/wiki/When_a_white_horse_is_not_a_horse \[\*unrelated in intention to immediately above, more p1, but thought of it while including above; Last accessed: 2024-04-02]
 * The Others Within Us: Internal Family Systems, Porous Mind, and Spirit Possession by Robert Falconer (April 2023)